wtebbens/maresme-makers/README.md

-# maresme-makers
+# Maresme Makers &amp; Hackers
-Maresme Makers &amp; Hackers
+We work and share our knowledge on projects done in Barcelona / Maresme.

-License
+# License
 We apply the GPLv3 unless another free license is applied already (in the case of forked or modified materials).